Prajwalmegalamani/Gokano/README.md

 6) And thats it.
 The application will run and do its work.

 # Limitations:
-1) Works with only Microsoft Edge Browser.
+1) Works with only Microsoft Edge Browser (Currently).

 # Features:
 1) Encryption of E-Mail and Password.